trentw/script-to-speech/README.md

    - Do the speakers look correct?
    - Is there the right number of scene headers?
-   - Are there corresponding numbers of dual-dialog headers and bodies?
+   - Are there corresponding numbers of dual-dialogue headers and bodies?
    - etc.

 ### Advanced Text Processor / TTS-Provider Configuration